 - that the move and the reasons behind it had stressed me out;

 - that my new coping skills had yet to be tested;

 - and that I didn’t, yet, fully trust myself.

 I also explained that I was moving to a community where I had no social supports.

 And that’s where the conversation ended – or so I thought.
 My psychiatrist had simply ended our meeting and I went on my way not sure what to do.
-Fortunately, a short while later I received a call from his office telling me that I was now enrolled in a new group therapy program.
+Fortunately, a short while later I received a call from his office telling me that I was now enrolled in the hospital out-patient group therapy program.